MangelMaxime/Thoth/docs/src/Content/Elmish/FormBuilder.md

 **Notes**

-- You needs to call `validate` youself after updating your model.
+- You need to call `validate` yourself after updating your model.
 This is required because not every message of field needs to trigger a validation.
-- Instead of using `Cmd` module from Elmish, you needs to use `FormCmd`.
-This modules implements the same API as `Cmd` module.
+- Instead of using `Cmd` module from Elmish, you need to use `FormCmd`.
+This module implements the same API as `Cmd` module.

 ---------------